Battleground states report relatively few problems at polls

 This story has been updated with additional reporting.

-CNN's Donie O'Sullivan, Curt Devine, Dianne Gallagher, Pamela Kirkland, Jason Morris, Bob Ortega, Holmes Lybrand, Jessica Schneider, Laura Jarrett, Kelly Mena, Annie Grayer, Ellie Kaufman contributed to this report.
+CNN's Donie O'Sullivan, Paul Murphy, Omar Jimenez, Katie Lobosco, Geneva Sands, Alex Marquardt, Curt Devine, Dianne Gallagher, Pamela Kirkland, Jason Morris, Bob Ortega, Holmes Lybrand, Jessica Schneider, Laura Jarrett, Kelly Mena, Annie Grayer and Ellie Kaufman contributed to this report.

 (0) comments

-Note: CORRECTION: This story has been updated to correct the time polls opened in Arizona to 6 a.m.